“Unlimited” savings with Amazon FBA: How sellers can maximize their profits through optimized inventory utilization

 countX

-Shipping through Amazon offers significant savings potential
+Shipping through Amazon enables significant savings potential

 The public price list for shipping through Amazon allows for a very good comparison of the different costs incurred when shipping to foreign buyers from a German or a foreign Amazon warehouse.